MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 ## Comparison with alternatives

-The ALTSVC record type closely resembles several existing record types.
+The ALTSVC record type closely resembles some existing record types.

 ### Differences from the SRV RRTYPE